-4 Ways to Get Closer to the Authentic Beauty of Iceland
+4 Ways to Experience the Authentic Beauty of Iceland’s Attractions

-Iceland is a country of immense natural beauty.
-From the iconic braided rivers and cascading waterfalls to the mighty geysers, the lava fields and the black-sanded beaches, the island’s dramatic geographical features characterize a unique landscape that beckons exploration.
+They call this the Land of Fire and Ice.
+Iceland’s attractions are almost a dealer’s choice of immense natural beauty.
+Choose from iconic braided rivers, cascading waterfalls, mighty geysers, lava fields and the black-sand beaches, and that’s not even including its spectacular off-shore marvels.
+The island’s dramatic geographical features characterize a unique landscape that beckons exploration.
 What’s at stake for willing travelers?
-Getting closer to the authentic natural beauty of Iceland unlocks the essence of the country—a potentially cathartic experience, indeed.
+The authentic natural beauty of Iceland unlocks the essence of the country—a potentially cathartic experience, indeed.

-It’s little wonder that visitor numbers are skyrocketing in recent years.
-In Iceland, one can walk to thunderous waterfalls that generate rainbows within great plumes of mist; admire puffins, whales and dolphins on an exhilarating RIB tour; venture across one of Iceland’s largest glaciers on a 4×4 safari; and take to the skies to witness the full picture of the country’s extraordinary geology, constantly in flux.
-Read on to gain insight and get closer to the authentic beauty of Iceland.
+It’s little wonder that Iceland travel numbers have skyrocketed in recent years.
+One can walk to thunderous waterfalls in Iceland that generate rainbows within great plumes of mist; admire puffins, whales and dolphins on an exhilarating RIB boat tour; venture across one of Iceland’s largest glaciers on a 4×4 safari; and take to the skies to witness the full picture of the country’s extraordinary geology, constantly in flux.
+Here are four ways to gain insight and get closer to the authentic beauty of Iceland.

-Icy behemoths with aquamarine hearts that have crept back and forth across Iceland’s landscape for millennia, Iceland’s vast glaciers look pretty impressive from the air.
-But seeing them up close, developing an appreciation for their majesty as you’re dwarfed by their enormity, promises a far more exceptional encounter.
+Icy behemoths with aquamarine hearts that have crept back and forth across Iceland’s landscape for millennia, Iceland’s glaciers look pretty impressive from the air.
+But seeing them up close and developing an appreciation for their majesty, even as you’re dwarfed by their enormity, promises a far more exceptional encounter.

 Venturing into the cave itself, you pass an ice chapel and an ice bar, as the glacier around you turns an exquisite shade of blue the closer you get to the frozen structure’s ancient core.